eemeli/yaml-docs/source/includes/yaml_syntax.md

 * Tag shorthands can no longer include any of the characters `,[]{}`, but can include `#`.
 To work around this, either fix your tag names or use verbatim tags.
 * Anchors can no longer include any of the characters `,[]{}`.
 * Inside double-quoted strings `\/` is now a valid escape for the `/` character.
-* Quoted content can include practically all Unicode characters
+* Quoted content can include practically all Unicode characters.
+* Documents in streams are now independent of each other, and no longer inherit preceding document directives if they do not define their own.

 ### Changes from YAML 1.0 to 1.1